 That’s the message on a T-shirt I see at writers’ conferences a lot.
-Apparently it’s been a popular item in the Signals Catalogue for years.
+Apparently it’s been a popular item in the Signals Catalogue

 It’s interesting that most writers I’ve met who wear them say the shirt was a gift from a friend or family member.
 I can’t help wondering if those gift-givers weren’t expressing their own anxiety.
 A lot of people presume all novels are thinly disguised autobiography.